pjeby/hotkey-helper/README.md

 > New in...
 >
+> * 0.3.8: Hit enter while typing in the community plugin search box to open the plugin catalog with that search
 > * 0.3.5: Plugin searches are saved and carry through when browsing the plugin catalog
 > * 0.3.2: Link to plugins with [Plugin URLs](#plugin-urls), and configuration buttons in the plugin browser
 > * 0.2.1: support for core plugins and non-plugin hotkeys as well as community plugins